coolansplanet/storyclash/README.md

     - after click on apply/cancel both buttons should disappear again (as there are no changes to the current applied selection anymore)
 - See what elements are currently applied
   - create a list/div outside the category filter where the user can see (comma separated) which elements are currently applied (category-groups and categories)

-### Notes

-- Provide a categories-config (json or whatever type you prefer) that contains the tree structure of the categories/category-groups
-- If you want to implement different icons for each category/group - please consider this in the categories-config
-- You can implement the search functionality either in js or by using ajax calls to php scripts (if you want to prove your backend skills aswell -> in this case provide the categories-config in php)